QUESTIONS

 because God will convert people’s minds to embrace the Reformed Gospel and then

 to implement it within the realms of their authority.
-So civil rulers will enforce the Ten Commandments appropriate to
+So civil rulers will enforce the Ten

 4. Please tell me how many reformist puritans there are today.
 Where are they residing?
 National or International?